netxms/netxms-doc/admin/appendix.rst

    * - ListenPort
      - TCP port to be used for incoming requests.
      - 4700
+   * - LogFailedSQLQueries
+     - Enable (yes) or disable (no) failed SQL queries logging
+     - No
    * - LogFile
      - Agent's log file.
 To write log to syslog (or Event Log on Windows), use {syslog} as file name.
      - {syslog}